petervaro/python/README.md

 After used to the syntax highlight in the text editor, sharing the code online with the same colors and highlights is evident!
 Thanks to Craig Campbell and his amazing [`Rainbow.js`](http://craig.is/making/rainbows/) it is also possible!

+*At the moment a few features are missing from Rainbow.js to make it as powerful and complete as the tmLanguage files.. so I wait now :)*

 ### New is better